eduardz1/MLPR-Project/README.md

 only), and then classify the validation data with LDA.
 Analyze the performance as a function of the number of PCA dimensions m.
 What do you observe?
 Can you find values of m that improve the accuracy on the validation set?
 Is PCA beneficial for the task when combined with the LDA classifier?

+---

+Try ﬁtting uni-variate Gaussian models to the diﬀerent features of the diﬀerent classes of the project dataset.
+For each class, for each component of the feature vector of that class, compute the ML estimate for the parameters of a 1D Gaussian distribution.
+Plot the distribution density (remember that you have to exponentiate the log-density) on top of the normalized histogram (set density=True when creating the histogram, see Laboratory 2).
+What do you observe?
+Are there features for which the Gaussian densi- ties provide a good ﬁt?
+Are there features for which the Gaussian model seems signiﬁcantly less accurate?

+Note: for this part of the project, since we are still performing some preliminary, qualitative analysis, you can compute the ML estimates and the plots either on the whole training set.
+In the following labs we will employ the densities for classiﬁcation, and we will need to perform model selection, therefore we will re-compute ML estimates on the model training portion of the dataset only (see Laboratory 3).